GeoHealth/arnold-slack-hubot/README.md

 [hubot]: http://hubot.github.com
 [generator-hubot]: https://github.com/github/generator-hubot

+## Description
+This chatbot is used to

+- Notify team members when a build fails or errors
+- Motivate the team by reacting to Slack's messages
+- Automatically deploy the [backend](https://github.com/GeoHealth/HAppi_backend) to the **dev** environment of Flynn
+- Simulate patients

+## Commands

+- `@arnold simulate users=10 symptoms=Abdominal Pain;10; latitude=50.673856 longitude=4.23655 radius=100 start_date=10-04-2017 end_date=20-04-2017`

+---

+Original README below

 ### Running Arnold Locally

 You can test your hubot by running the following, however some plugins will not